HSOC SAB (Student Advisory Board)

 Sinead Benyaminov '14 (sineadb) Disease and Society)

-I am a junior in the College, and am also majoring in Biology.
-Choosing Global Health as my concentration allows me to combine my passion for international issues with my interest in science.
+Mia Garuccio '14 (garuccio): I am a senior in the College, concentrating in global health.
+My concentration allows me to combine my passion for international issues with my interest in science, really bringing to life the liberal arts mentality present in the College.
 I enjoy learning about access to care and global collaboration on medical initiatives, such as work done by the World Health Organization.
 Outside the classroom and beyond my concentration, my HSOC major has carried over to my work in a Critical Care Medicine lab at CHOP and in my volunteer work at JeffHope Clinics and the VA Medical Center.
-In my remaining years at Penn, I look forward to exploring other classes in the major, and using that knowledge in my future career in medicine.
+In my remaining year at Penn, I look forward to completing my senior thesis on HIV and organ transplants, pulling together the facets of the major that have contributed to my time in HSOC.

 Priya Srinivasan '14 (priyas ) Health Policy and Law